Cpl Paul Schaus

 He was eventually transferred to the United States and spent a month at Bethesda Naval Medical Center before finally moving to Walter Reed.

 While continuing his treatments and therapies at Walter Reed, Cpl Schaus played Sled Hockey on the USA Warrior Hockey Team.
-In March 2014 Paul, along with the U.S. Sled Hockey Team and fellow HFOT Veteran Josh Sweeney, won the gold medal during the Paralympics in Sochi.
-He has also been selected to be a torchbearer at the 2014 Warrior Games.
+In March 2014, Paul, along with the U.S. Sled Hockey Team and fellow HFOT Veteran Josh Sweeney, won the gold medal during the Paralympics in Sochi.
+He was also selected to be a torchbearer at the 2014 Warrior Games.